A new model for magnetoreception: Results

-There are many possible mechanisms by which a weak RF field could disrupt the compass mechanism by shortening the lifetime of such a long-lived triplet state.
+There are numerous explanations by which a weak RF field could plausibly disrupt the compass mechanism by shortening the lifetime of such a long-lived triplet state.
+Essentially, whenever the RF field only rotates one of the two spins of the triplet because the two spin transitions are not degenerate due to different g-factors or environmental couplings, a fast decay route to the ground state becomes available by converting the triplet into a singlet radical pair.
 In the following, we discuss one simple possibility.
 We focus on the lower-lying triplet to ground state transition.
-For understanding the directional sensitivity we needed no more than those two levels, but in order to understand the resonant effects of a magnetic field we {must now explicitly include the distinct spin states, see Fig~\ref{fig:TripletMixing}.
+For understanding the directional sensitivity we needed no more than those two levels, but in order to understand the resonant effects of a magnetic field we must now explicitly include the distinct spin states, see Fig~\ref{fig:TripletMixing}.
 We distinguish the specific triplet states $\ket{t_+}$, $\ket{t_0}$, $\ket{t_-}$, and we label the corresponding singlet level as $\ket{S'}$.
-This latter level will have a fast, spin-allowed decay to the molecule's ground state $\ket{S_0}$}.
-State \ket{S'} thus separates the spin and the charge transition of this relaxation process.
+This latter level will have a fast, spin-allowed decay to the molecule's ground state $\ket{S_0}$.
+State \ket{S'} thus separates the spin and the charge transition of this process.
 Importantly, the auxiliary level could be eliminated from the dynamics so long as the decay $\gamma_{S'}$ is large enough, reducing the model once more to the simpler picture displayed in Fig.~\ref{fig:Schematic}.

 In our illustrative example, we assume an electron $g$-factor of $g_{e} = 2$ and $g_{h} = 2.2$ for the hole (both isotropic).
 Working in the basis where the $z$-axis is defined by the applied static magnetic field direction, the triplet now has the three sublevels shown in Fig.~\ref{fig:TripletMixing}, and the Hamiltonian in an RF field reads: